 Students ask many of the following questions about the processes and rules of CSULB.
 Successful students know the answers to these frequently asked questions.
 Please read them carefully.
 Knowing these answers can help you avoid pitfalls during your first semesters on campus.
-For further information, see this section of the Catalog or contact the Academic Advising Center at (562) 985-4837.
+For further information, see this section of the Catalog or contact the University Center for Undergraduate Advising (formerly the Academic Advising Center) at (562) 985-4837.

 1. Why is it critical that I check e-mail from CSULB?
 It is important to check your e-mail regularly since this is the primary means by which you will receive important information from the university (e.g., deadlines for adding and dropping classes, your registration appointment date).

 2. How do I tell the university about a change in my e-mail address or mailing address?
 You can use MyCSULB to change your e-mail address, indicate the e-mail address that you prefer to use, or change your mailing address.
 Click on "Personal Profile" to view your current information and to make changes.

 3. Why should I check my official class schedule at the beginning of each semester and again after two or three weeks?
 It is important to make sure that you are officially enrolled in every class you are attending, and not enrolled in any class you are not attending.
 Remember that an instructor can give you permission to add a class, but only you can officially enroll yourself in a class (or drop yourself from a class).

 4. Why is it important that I personally drop classes that I have registered for but am no longer attending?
 Instructors do not have the responsibility to drop students.
 Students must drop classes they no longer want or never attended (using MyCSULB) up to and during the first two (2) weeks of the semester.